AARP Medicare Supplement Review 2025: Cheap Rates, Great Perks

 Compare Medicare Plans in Your Area

-AARP Medicare Supplement plans are a good option if you want impressive extra perks.
+AARP Medicare Supplement plans are a good option if you want extra perks.
 The company's rates are usually a bit cheaper than average, too.
 However, your rate may go up quickly as you get older because the company's unique enrollment discount falls off your plan.

 You have to join AARP to buy a plan.
 A membership costs $16 per year and comes with extra benefits like discounts on travel and hotels.